ArtRank Logo

 2Joan Jonas

-Jonas's market lags behind her influence on video and performance art.
-Institutional shows are frequent, but prices haven't caught up.
+Jonas's market lags behind her significant influence on video and performance art.
+Retrospectives haven't fully translated to market heat, creating a value gap.

 3Robert Irwin